morenoh149/treebook/readme.md

 * deploying to heroku differed: you need to add postgresql to config/database.yml under production #edit turns out heroku automatically generates a new database.yml file with the correct params, I had to do steps outlined in [upgrading rails 3 to 4 for heroku](https://devcenter.heroku.com/articles/rails4)
 * also needed to add 12factor gem so assets are served

-## TODO
-* do not allow users to post as other users